tribixbite/awesome/README.md

 *   [garronej/ts-ci](https://github.com/garronej/ts-ci) - 🚀 A project starter for module publisher
 *   [snyk-snippets/modern-npm-package](https://github.com/snyk-snippets/modern-npm-package) - An npm package for demonstration purposes using TypeScript to build for both the ECMAScript Module format (i.e. ESM or ES Module) and CommonJS Module format.
 It can be used in Node.js and browser applications.
 *   [egoist/tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
 *   [TimMikeladze/tsup-react-package-starter](https://github.com/TimMikeladze/tsup-react-package-starter) - 📦 Develop & publish React or Typescript packages with ease.
-PostCSS, Vitest & Storybook support out of the box.
+PostCSS, Vitest, Biome & Storybook support out of the box.
 Integrates with Github releases and automatically publishes to NPM.
 Code is built using tsup.
 *   [SocialGouv/matomo-next](https://github.com/SocialGouv/matomo-next) - Matomo for Next.js applications
 *   [sekoyo/react-image-crop](https://github.com/sekoyo/react-image-crop) - A responsive image cropping tool for React
 *   [yuvalsuede/ai-component-generator](https://github.com/yuvalsuede/ai-component-generator) -